-The ten episodes take us from the then Princess Elizabeth’s 1947 marriage to Prince Philip, right up until the brink of the Suez crisis of 1956.
-In between the historical milestones, the young royal is embroiled in family dramas, and in each chapter she will have to choose between the ones she loves, and duty.
+Between those historical milestones, the youthful royal is embroiled in various family dramas.
+In each chapter she will have to choose between the ones she loves – and duty.

 Matt Smith layers his rubbery-faced, zany energy over the mannerisms and ‘wit’ of the notoriously prickly Duke of Edinburgh.
-I kept expecting him to suggest a Doctor Who-themed nursery for Charles and Anne.
+I kept expecting him to demand a Doctor Who-themed nursery for Charles and Anne.

-In fact, almost everyone seems far nicer than they probably were/are in real life – even Eileen Atkins as scary Queen Mary (George VI’s mother, the Queen’s grandmother).
-The exception would be the fabulously brittle pairing of Alex Jennings as the Duke of Windsor and Lia Williams (I had to check it wasn’t Game of Thrones’ Red Woman – Carice van Houten) as Wallis Simpson.
+Everyone seems far nicer than they probably were/are in real life – even Eileen Atkins as scary Queen Mary.
+Well, almost everyone.
+There’s the fabulously brittle duo of the Duke of Windsor (Alex Jennings) and Wallis Simpson (Lia Williams – I had to check it wasn’t Game of Thrones’ Red Woman Carice van Houten).

-The Crown is secure enough in its power that we also spend plenty of time with the politicians.
-Still needing a movie to themselves are John Lithgow in his portrayal of Churchill at 80, and Stephen Dillane as the painter Graham Sutherland, hired to make a portrait of the PM.
+The Crown is secure enough in its power that we also spend plenty of time with the politicians of the day.
+Still needing a movie to themselves are John Lithgow as Churchill, and Stephen Dillane as the painter Graham Sutherland, hired to produce a portrait of the PM.
 (It ends up on a bonfire – true story, apparently).

-The Crown can be artificial, as things have to be explained to the audience.
+It can all get artificial, as things are explained to viewers.
 Underlings tell Her Majesty: “And your father’s real name was Albert, and of course your uncle’s real name was David and your name is Elizabeth…”